Upcoming changes to the Regulation of Cooling Towers and Water Cooling Systems

 What is Council’s Role in Legionella Monitoring?

 Cooling towers or warm water systems in operation within the Council area must be registered with Council.
+Council maintains a register of all towers within its Council area.

 What does a Council inspection involve?

 A copy of the requirements which are assessed during a Council inspection can be located below at the “Water Cooling System Inspection Report “ and “Warm Water System Inspection Report” links below from the NSW Health website.
+The Council officer will conduct a visual inspection of the cooling tower, and may collect a sample of water from the system.

 The occupier of premises with water treatment systems must ensure that up- to- date records are kept on site- which will include reports such as: